Commit Check¶

 cchk.tomlorcommit-check.tomlfile.The default configuration is lenient — it only checks whether commit messages follow the Conventional Commits specification and branch names follow the Conventional Branch convention.

-To customize the behavior, create a configuration file named cchk.toml or commit-check.toml in your repository’s root directory, e.g., cchk.toml
+To customize the behavior, create a configuration file named cchk.toml or commit-check.toml in your repository’s root directory or in the .github folder, e.g., cchk.toml or .github/cchk.toml.

 Usage¶